Fez29/docs/Graft Supernode Guide.md

 cd lmdb && rm em* && rm lo*
 cd
 ````
-Once complete you can move on to [**Enable graftnoded.service in systemd and start graftnoded**](#enable-graftnoded.service-to-automatically-start-graftnoded-after-boot.)
+Once complete you can move on to [**Enable graftnoded.service in systemd and start graftnoded**](#enable-graftnoded-service-to-automatically-start-graftnoded-after-boot)

 - Option 2 (If you want to sync from scratch or already have the blockchain partially or fully downloaded)

 Just continue with guide.

-## Enable graftnoded.service to automatically start graftnoded after boot.
+## Enable graftnoded service to automatically start graftnoded after boot

 ````
 sudo systemctl enable graftnoded.service